vapoursynth/vapoursynth/doc/pythonreference.rst

          you should consider using *vapoursynth.__api_version__* instead not to have to unnecessarily fetch the core and lock inside an environment.

+   .. py:attribute:: flags

+      The flags the core was created with, as an int holding a combination of the CoreCreationFlags values such as ENABLE_GRAPH_INSPECTION.

+   .. py:attribute:: timings

+      A :class:`CoreTimings` object that turns filter timing on and off for the whole core.
+The time measured for each node is read from the *timings* attribute of the node.

    .. py:method:: plugins()

       Containing all loaded plugins.